-Hydrate (3458 N Halsted) crushingly packed, cruisy dance club, young, fashionable, attractive crowd and staff, hot dancers, male revues and contests, blackout parties, drag shows, cabaret and theme nights.
+Hydrate (3458 N Halsted) crushingly packed, cruisy dance club, young, fashionable, attractive crowd and staff, hot dancers, male revues and contests, blackout parties, drag shows, cabaret, theme nights, and Manhole special events.

 Kit Kat Lounge and Supper Club (3700 N Halsted St), diva martini and cocktail lounge, starters, dinner entrees, champagne brunch.